cconrad/cconrad.github.io/_posts/2014-08-24-customer-service-done-right.md

 * Relate to recent activity
 * Ask general questions about satisfaction
 * Acknowledge that this is the first contact with customer service
-* Make sure the mail is legible on both desktop and mobi* Greet the customer by name
+* Make sure the mail is legible on both desktop and mobile devices
+* Greet the customer by name
 * Relate to recent activity
 * Ask general questions about satisfaction
 * Acknowledge that this is the first contact with customer service